 “In this timely and critical investigation, Terrence Loomis offers a play-by-play of state and industry efforts to expedite oil and gas extraction and neutralize resistance.
 With analytical skill, Loomis takes readers into public meetings, national deliberations, and media depictions on whether to extract or not to extract for oil and gas.
 This work is an important one for those interested in how political accommodations, regulatory changes, and industry promotions open oil and gas frontiers in democracies despite public concerns and documented environmental risks.”— Patricia Widener, Florida Atlantic University

-A few remaining books available for New Zealand residents at author's discount from Terrence Loomis.
-Click on 'Contact'.
+A few remaining books available for New Zealand residents from Unity Books, Wellington or click on 'Contact'.